135 VM Chambers Building

 The physics program offers a challenging curriculum for undergraduate students seeking the knowledge of basic physics and real exposure to the state-of-the-art applications and research.
 This program provides a solid foundation in the fundamentals of classical physics, modern physics, quantum mechanics and electromagnetic theory while providing curriculum flexibility by way of a spectrum of technical electives to pursue individual interests.
 Faculty members are able to provide individual guidance and mentoring due to the relatively small student-to-faculty ratio.
 An important element of the physics program is the many research opportunities to pursue undergraduate research by working with a faculty mentor.

-There are four (4) minors and one (1) option offered in the physics/applied physics undergraduate program as listed below.
+Currently there is one minor and one concentration offered in the physics/applied physics undergraduate program as listed below.

 Students majoring in physics may apply for financial assistance to defray the cost of attendance through the many work-study and other undergraduate research opportunities available with various physics faculty members in the department who are working on research projects funded by NASA, National Science Foundation (NSF), U.S. Department of Defense (DOD) and other federal agencies.